+31 (0)88 86 86 110

 - Tobacco products such as cigarettes, tobacco and snuff

-The following goods may only enter the United States under certain conditions:
+The following goods are only allowed to enter the United States under certain conditions:

 - Shipments with lithium batteries.
 For more information, please refer to the conditions for shipping lithium as air freight.

-Please note!
-We do our best to keep this information up to date, but as the sender you are ultimately responsible for the contents of your shipment.
-Spring may not be held responsible for any damages to or confiscation of the shipment.
-Therefore, we ask that you refer to the website of your local postal company, customs department, or embassy of the country to which you are sending your shipment for the most recent information.
+Please note: as the sender of goods to the U.S.A., you are ultimately responsible for the contents of your shipment.
+Spring may not be held responsible for any damages to or confiscation of your shipment.
+Please refer to the website of your local postal company, customs department, or U.S. embassy for the most up-to-date information.